 Note: ELA and Mathematics test results include the Smarter Balanced Summative Assessment and the CAA.
-The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.
+The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAA divided by the total number of students who participated in both assessments.

-CAASPP Test Results in ELA by Student Group for students taking and completing a state-administered assessment
+CAASPP Test Results in ELA by Student Group for students taking and completed state-administered assessment

-Grades Three through Eight and Grade Eleven (School Year 2021-22)
+Grades Three through Eight and Grade Eleven (School Year 2022-23)

-The data provided is from the most recent 2022 California Assessment of Student Performance and Progress.
-The District did not participate in CAASPP for the 2020 as it was waived by the State of California.
-In 2021 the District utilized an alternative assessment STAR, which was approved by the State of California.
+The data provided is from the most recent 2023 California Assessment of Student Performance and Progress.
+In 2021-22 the District utilized an alternative assessment STAR, which was approved by the State of California.